dji-sdk/Mobile-SDK-Doc/source/ios-tutorials/SimulatorDemo.md

 You can download the tutorial's final sample code project from this [Github Page](https://github.com/DJI-Mobile-SDK-Tutorials/iOS-SimulatorDemo).

-We use Phantom 4 as an example to make this demo.
+We use Mavic Pro as an example to make this demo.

 Let's get started!